Erin Robinson

 Erin Robinson Swink is a Canadian indie game designer and developer.
 In 2011, Fast Company named her one of the most influential women in technology.
 In 2015, University of California, Santa Cruz appointed her creative director of the Baskin School of Engineering's master's programme in games and playable media.
+She later joined Dutch game developer Guerrilla Games as a senior quest designer.

 Personal life and education

 Erin Robinson is originally from Toronto.
+She was raised in Markham, Ontario, until she was 10 years old.
 The first game she ever purchased was The Lost Mind of Dr. Brain (1994).
 She earned money for the game by doing household chores as a child, remarking later that "maybe associating video games with chores was the reason I became a developer."
 She also played Myst and King's Quest VII.
 Robinson has a bachelor's degree in psychology from Queen's University in Kingston, Ontario.
 Her college thesis was on spatial memory and the translation of experience into memory.
 She worked as a research assistant at a psychology lab.
 Unhappy with her work, she eventually quit to become a game developer.
 She has been inspired by the work of Marjane Satrapi, particularly her graphic novel Persepolis.
 She lives in Chicago, Illinois.

 She is firm supporter of the fight against climate change, and has called for video game companies to divest their investments in fossil fuel companies.